 Here’s how you can easily fix six common foot problems

-Statistics show that millions of women suffer problems with their feet, while one in five men suffer foot pain most days.
+Statistics show that millions of women suffer problems with their feet.
+One in five men suffer foot pain most days.
 Here’s the low-down on the most common foot problems and how to beat them.

 #1 Corns and Calluses

-What are they?
-Thick, hardened layers of skin that develop on bony areas of the feet caused Cracked Heel Repair with Flexitol Heel Balmby ill-fitting shoes that rub and can be painful.
+What are Corns and Calluses?
+Corns and Calluses are thick, hardened layers of skin.
+They usually develop on bony areas of the feet caused by ill-fitting shoes that rub and can be painful.

 Prevent it: Avoid shoes that are too tight or have very high heels, which compress areas or those that are too loose, as your foot will slide and rub.
 Remove hardened skin with a pumice stone or foot file.
 Never use anything that resembles a metal “cheese grater”!
 Moisturising your feet with a quality foot cream can help prevent corns and calluses.